Skip to Content

 medical centers to help you learn how to care for your ostomy.
 Talk with your

-surgeon about meeting with a WOCN after your surgery.
+surgeon about meeting with an ostomy nurse after your surgery.

 It takes time to adjust to having a urostomy.
-But you will be
+But with time after surgery, you will be

 able to work, participate in sports and physical activities, be intimate with